Échange interprovincial de cœurs destinés aux receveurs à statut élevé

 Project background

 Building on foundational policy work by the Canadian Cardiac Transplant Network (CCTN), the Heart Transplant Advisory Committee (HTAC), led by Canadian Blood Services, developed policies outlining a consistent national approach that defines eligibility and prioritization requirements for listing and interprovincial sharing of high status hearts (Medically Urgent and > = 80% cPRA).
-Today, heart transplant programs in Canada list all transplant candidates in Canadian Blood Services' Canadian Transplant Registry.
+Today, heart transplant programs in Canada list all transplant candidates in Canadian Blood Services' CTR.

 Virtual Crossmatch functionality was implemented on October 15, 2019 and continues to be available to use in identifying those candidates that are known to be vXM negative to the donor heart being allocated.
 This immediate, interim function has helped reduce the allocation time of highly sensitized hearts, resulting in a more efficient process for donor coordinators and reduced wait times for donor families.